DandinPower/113-1-Artificial-Intelligence-Midterm/doc/report.md

 To reduce static memory usage, several techniques can be employed:

 1. **ZeRO**: This technique distributes optimizer states across multiple GPUs, reducing the memory required on each device.
-The popular implementation of ZeRO [zero paper] is available in DeepSpeed [GitHub] or PyTorch FSDP [FSDP doc or paper].
+The popular implementation of ZeRO [13] is available in DeepSpeed [14] or PyTorch FSDP [15].

-2. **DeepSpeed Offloading**: DeepSpeed allows offloading optimizer states to CPU memory or even SSD memory, freeing up GPU memory for model weights, gradients, and optimizer states [Zero Offload, Zero Infinity].
+2. **DeepSpeed Offloading**: DeepSpeed allows offloading optimizer states to CPU memory or even SSD memory, freeing up GPU memory for model weights, gradients, and optimizer states [16,17].
     ![Figure 2: ZeRO Memory Consumption](image/deepspeed_zero.png)
-    - Figure 2: ZeRO Memory Consumption [Zero Infinity paper]
+    - Figure 2: ZeRO Memory Consumption [17]

-3. **Mixed Precision Training**: Using lower precision (e.g., bfloat16, float16) for weights and gradients can significantly reduce memory consumption and improve training speed if supported by the hardware [NVIDIA Mixed Precision Training blog].
+3. **Mixed Precision Training**: Using lower precision (e.g., bfloat16, float16) for weights and gradients can significantly reduce memory consumption and improve training speed if supported by the hardware [18].

-4. **8-bit Optimizers**: This focuses on quantizing optimizer states, such as momentum and variance, into 8-bit by utilizing block-wise quantization to prevent precision degradation [https://arxiv.org/abs/2110.02861].
+4. **8-bit Optimizers**: This focuses on quantizing optimizer states, such as momentum and variance, into 8-bit by utilizing block-wise quantization to prevent precision degradation [19].

-5. **Gradient Low-Rank Projection (GaLore)**: This approach can reduce optimizer state memory usage by up to 65.5% while maintaining performance by utilizing Low-Rank Projection for optimizer states [https://arxiv.org/abs/2403.03507].
+5. **Gradient Low-Rank Projection (GaLore)**: This approach can reduce optimizer state memory usage by up to 65.5% while maintaining performance by utilizing Low-Rank Projection for optimizer states [20].

 6. **LoRA and QLoRA**: LoRA is a technique that reduces static memory usage by decreasing the number of trainable weights.
 It projects the same weight matrix using two low-rank matrices, which reduces memory, gradients, and optimizer states.
-Since the frozen part of the model still requires complete model weights, QLoRA works by further quantizing that part to reduce the memory consumption of model weights [LoRA paper, QLoRA paper].
+Since the frozen part of the model still requires complete model weights, QLoRA works by further quantizing that part to reduce the memory consumption of model weights [21,22].

 ### Activation Memory